ISU-MolPhyl/EEOB563/computer_labs/lab8/README.md

 > can enter them in a control file, and then use input redirection to
 > use them for the analysis:
 > `BayesTraits Primates.trees MatingSystems.txt < ex1.ctl`,
-> where you control file looks like:
+> where your control file looks like:
 > 1
 > 1
 > run